AirDroid Business

 1Turn On Wi-Fi and Bluetooth

-To enable Bluetooth on iPhone or Ipad, simply head to the Control Center or Settings and enable Bluetooth.
+To enable Bluetooth on iPhone or Ipad, head to the Control Center or Settings and enable Bluetooth.

 On a Mac, click the Bluetooth icon on the menu bar and enable Bluetooth.
 Now, try to connect both devices.